CMACH508/MUDAEEG/README.md

 ### Multi-source unsupervised domain-adaptation for automatic sleep staging
 #### *by: Yangxin Zhu; Shikui Tu; Lin Zhang; Lei Xu

+##Directory description

+The "data" directory is used to store data

+The "kfold" directory is used to store the training set and test machine list of K-fold experiments

+The "model" directory is used to store the model

 ## Prepare datasets
 We used three public datasets in this study:
 - [SleepEDF-39](https://www.physionet.org/content/sleep-edf/1.0.0/)